CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### Done

 Yes!
 You’ve just completed a task.
 Since it’s completed, you wouldn’t want to see it popping up as a task that is incomplete, would you?
-Thus, type done, along with the task name to mark it as completed.
-Tasks marked as done are automatically categorised as `#/done`.
+Thus, type `done`, along with the task name to mark it as completed.

 *Format:*